Time AuditOperator playbook

 • The half-day "what's our food cost?" exercise.
 Pulling supplier invoices, tagging items, computing margins.
 With a closed-loop system, this is a live dashboard.

-Add these up and the real time recovery is closer to 12–18 hours per week for a typical owner-operator — once you include the cognitive overhead that procurement was eating outside of "official" procurement time.
+Add these up and the real time recovery can be larger than the per-cycle table — once you include the cognitive overhead that procurement was eating outside of "official" procurement time.

 A diagnostic: do your own time audit